yhesper/books/README.md

-# books-articles

-🟩 finished

-🟦 reading

-🟪 haven't started yet

-###
+# a list of somewhat CS/tech related books

-🟩 A Biography of the Pixel
+- [x] A Biography of the Pixel

-🟦 Plastic Reality
+- [ ] Plastic Reality

-🟪 The Practice of Light
+- [ ] The Practice of Light

-🟩 Nabokov's Favorite Word Is Mauve
+- [x] Nabokov's Favorite Word Is Mauve